The Merry Gentlemen: Plot

 After their successful first show with a construction worker motif, Luke walks Ashley home.
 He had originally come to Sycamore Creek with his new wife, but stayed after the marriage ended.
-He gives her a wreath necklace to remember how they met and they get a photo taken with Santa.
+Luke gives Ashley a wreath necklace to remember how they met and they get a photo taken with Santa.

 Ashley recruits taxi driver Ricky, after seeing his impromptu dancing.
 The group's next dance routine is as cowboys, and by the fourth show the shows are selling out.
 When Rodger twists an ankle, retired bar patron Danny steps in.

 Troy tells Ashley that Luke is the happiest he has seen him in ages.
 Marie asks Ashley to deliver Luke's lunch to his carpentry workshop, where they dance and end up kissing.
 At the office they see they have almost reached their goal.
-Jodie calls Ashley, begging her to come back as her replacement was not a success offering her a raise and a decent contract.
+Jodie calls Ashley, begging her to return to NYC as her replacement was not a success, offering her a raise and a decent contract.

 Ashley's parents tell her to do what she feels is best for her.
 Luke is upset that she tells the dancers as a group, not giving him a heads up first, and confesses he was starting to fall in love with her.
 On the 24th he overhears her telling Marie she has feelings for him too, just before she leaves in a taxi for the airport.

-On the way, in heavy traffic, a song on the radio reminds Ashley of Luke so she comes back.
-Entering the show just as Luke forgets his dance steps, seeing her, he finishes the routine successfully.
+On the way, in heavy traffic, a song on the radio reminds Ashley of Luke, so she comes back.
+Entering the show just as Luke forgets his dance steps, he sees her, then finishes the routine successfully.
 At their extended family Christmas dinner, Ashley hands over the full $30,000 to Denise.